dahlbaek/Ubuntu-dotfiles/README.md

 ## setup

-The setup script `setup.sh` sources the `iptables` file, installs vim-plug for nvim, installs nvr for vim-tex, puts symbolic links to the included config files, installs plugins for nvim and sets restrictive permissions for those files.
+The setup script `setup.sh` sources the `iptables.sh` file, installs vim-plug for nvim, installs nvr for vim-tex, puts symbolic links to the included config files, installs plugins for nvim and sets restrictive permissions for those files.
 Run the setup script with the command `"${HOME}/git/dotfiles/setup.sh"`.